What happens when you feel as if you have to be the sexual gatekeeper when you’re dating?

 When women feel as if they have to be the sexual gatekeepers, to make sure that as a couple you don’t go too far before the wedding, it impacts your sex life after marriage.

-That gatekeeper phenomenon is very hard to let go of.
+That gatekeeper role is very hard to discard.

 Here’s what happens: you start making out, and the guy’s really into it.
 But you’ve been taught your whole life that guys can’t control themselves, and that they will want to push your boundaries.
 So you have to stay alert and make sure that doesn’t happen.
 You are the one who is responsible to make sure that it doesn’t get out of hand.